VallariAg/Blog/content/blog/scopeInJS/index.md

 2. let

-ES6 introduced `let` so we can actually bind varibles in block scope instead of faking it like `var` does.
+ES6 introduced `let` so we can actually bind variables in block scope instead of faking it as `var` does.

 ```js
 var foo = true;